-Line 50 - I Didn't Pay Enough Fund
+Line 44 - I Didn't Pay Enough Fund

 You may give some or all of your refund to the I Didn't Pay Enough Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.
+Enter the amount you want to donate on line 44.